Types of curtain headings

 Heading styles determine the draping style and stack-back characteristics of a curtain.

-There are a wide range of heading styles available, different heading style will dramatically change the overall look of your finished curtains.
+There are a wide range of heading styles available, different heading styles will dramatically change the overall look of your finished curtains.

 PENCIL PLEAT (GATHERED HEADER):